-- 38. In early November 2016 the Task Group met with the Chief Executive of York Museums Trust (YMT), which runs York Art Gallery, York Castle Museum, Yorkshire Museum, St Mary's and Museum Gardens. - 39.
+- 44. In early November 2016 the Task Group met with the Chief Executive of York Museums Trust (YMT), which runs York Art Gallery, York Castle Museum, Yorkshire Museum, St Mary's and Museum Gardens. - 45.
 Two of York's museums, the National Railway Museum and York Castle Museum, are rated among the best cultural attractions in the country and are included in Trip Advisor's top ten museums.
-None of the others in the top ten are outside London. - 40.
-However, the Task Group was informed that it is the Arts Council's view that York is not doing enough.
-Revenue funding is dropping, and whilst the Arts Council understands the reasons for this, there are concerns.
-YMT is seeking to persuade the Arts Council that the CYC contribution is reasonable but they were concerned about the situation. - 41.
-The Arts Council do not view York in the same way as some other cities, for example those with high unemployment.
+None of the others in the top ten are outside London. - 46.
+However, the Task Group was informed that it was the Arts Council's view that York was not doing enough.
+Revenue funding was dropping, and whilst the Arts Council understood the reasons for this, there were concerns.
+YMT was seeking to persuade the Arts Council that the CYC contribution was reasonable but they were concerned about the situation.

+- 47. The Arts Council do not view York in the same way as some other cities, for example those with high unemployment.
 YMT is making it clear that York is, however, a low income city.
 The Arts Council believe that they contribute a lot in view of the size of the city's population and YMT had to make clear that the city also has over 6 million visitors.
-Organisations working together is the best way to unlock funds and the approach needs to show strong collaboration and that York is a city that values culture. - 42.
+Organisations working together is the best way to unlock funds and the approach needs to show strong collaboration and that York is a city that values culture. - 48.
 The Task Group noted: